NFL Rumors: Jaguars Could Consider Skipping Trevor Lawrence, Taking Justin Fields With Top Overall Pick

 “While it will take a lot to get the Jaguars to place Fields’ name on a draft card, there’s one more chapter to be written, in 10 days against Alabama.
 If Fields can do it again, on the biggest stage in college football, will the Jaguars seriously consider taking Fields over Lawrence?” he wrote.

-Florio added that there would be several steps between the national title game and Fields going first, including Jacksonville hiring a new general manage and coach.
-If they hire former Ohio State coach Urban Meyer, who has already been connected to the Jacksonville job, then it could give a major boost for Fields, who was recruited to the Buckeyes by Meyer.
+Florio added that there would be several steps between the national title game and Fields going first, including Jacksonville hiring a new general manager and coach.
+If they hire former Ohio State coach Urban Meyer, who has already been connected to the Jacksonville job, then it could give a major boost to Fields, who was recruited to the Buckeyes by Meyer.

 While the Jaguars are still widely expected to take the Clemson signal caller, the Sugar Bowl performance from Fields may have given a major boost to New York and given them more options.
 As ESPN reporter Rich Cimini noted, the value of the second pick appears to have increased greatly after the contest, giving more options for New York.
 If they choose to stick with Sam Darnold as their starter, the team may be able to trade back and take in a huge haul.